Identifying Overly Restrictive Matching Patterns in SMT-based Program Verifiers (extended version): SMT-COMP Benchmarks Selection

 \subsection{Comparison with unsatisfiability proofs}

-As an alternative to our approach, tool developers could try to manually identify triggering issues from refutation proofs, but these are usually very complex.
-Columns 11--13 in \tabref{tab:verifiers} and \tabref{tab:smt_comp} show the number of proofs produced by Z3 with MBQI \cite{MBQI}, CVC4 \cite{Barrett2011} with enumerative instantiation \cite{Reynolds2018}, and Vampire \cite{Kovacs2013} using Z3 for ground theory reasoning~\cite{Reger2016} and the CASC \cite{Sut16} portfolio mode with competition presets.
+As an alternative to our work, tool developers could try to \textit{manually} identify triggering issues from refutation proofs, but these do not consider patterns and are harder to understand.
+Columns 11--13 in \tabref{tab:verifiers} and \tabref{tab:smt_comp} show the number of proofs produced by Z3 with MBQI \cite{MBQI}, CVC4~\cite{Barrett2011} with enumerative instantiation~\cite{Reynolds2018}, and Vampire~\cite{Kovacs2013} using Z3 for ground theory reasoning~\cite{Reger2016} and the CASC \cite{Sut16} portfolio mode with competition presets.
 CVC4 failed for all examples (it cannot construct proofs for quantified logics), Vampire refuted most of them.
 Our algorithm outperformed MBQI for F* and Gobra and had similar results for Dafny, Spec\texttt{\#} and VCC/Havoc.
-All C0--C4 solved two VCC/Havoc files not solved by MBQI (see \appendixref{sec:more_examples}).
-Moreover, MBQI's proof for Viper's array maximum example has 2135 lines and over 700 reasoning steps; Vampire's proof has 348 lines and 101 inference steps.
+All our configurations solved two VCC/Havoc files not solved by MBQI \ifdefined \extendedVersion (\appendixref{sec:more_examples} \else (Appx.
+D of \cite{Bugariu21} \fi shows an example).
+Moreover, our triggering terms are much simpler and directly highlight the root cause of the issues.
+Compared to our generated term \code{loc(a,2)}, MBQI's proof for Viper's array maximum example has 2135 lines and over 700 reasoning steps, while Vampire's proof has 348 lines and 101 inference steps.
 Other proofs have similar complexity.
-Our triggering term, \code{loc(a,2)}, is much simpler and, thus, much easier to understand.

-Even though Vampire successfully refuted most of the benchmarks, it is not a replacement for our technique.
-First, most program verifiers employ SMT solvers with E-matching; it is thus important to help the developers to correctly use the technology of their choice.
-Second, Vampire would make unsound those verifiers that rely on E-matching for soundness, as we have illustrated for Boogie.